The FCC Wants To Repeal Net Neutrality, And Companies Like Twitter, Google, And Amazon Aren't Happy

 This popular gaming site is also linking to the Internet Association's Day of Action page.

-Senator Edward Markey (D-Mass) held a press conference on the US Capitol Lawn featuring Sen. Ron Wyden (D-Ore), Sen. Al Franken (D-Minn), the ACLU, Mozilla, the Internet Association, and other lawmakers and nonprofits speaking in favor of net neutrality.
+Sen. Ed Markey of Massachusetts held a press conference on the lawn of the US Capitol, featuring his fellow Democratic Sens.
+Ron Wyden of Oregon and Al Franken of Minnesota, the American Civil Liberties Union, Mozilla, the Internet Association, and other lawmakers and nonprofits speaking in favor of net neutrality.

-Wyden is a longtime supporter of net neutrality and has altered his website for the protest today:
+Wyden is a longtime supporter of net neutrality, and altered his website for the protest today:

-As has the ACLU:
+As did the ACLU:

-One FCC commissioner has also made a statement in favor of net neutrality:
+One FCC commissioner also made a statement in favor of net neutrality:

 Mignon Clyburn wrote, "I am excited that on this day consumers, entrepreneurs and companies of all sizes, including broadband providers and internet startups, are speaking out with a unified voice in favor of strong net neutrality rules grounded in Title II."